StevenLomon/olympics2024-etl-and-analysis-project-using-lambda-and-glue/README.md

 This is a Data Engineering project that models the Spotify API project mentioned in this video: https://www.youtube.com/watch?v=X8Fin2zMKK4 by Darshil Parmar: https://www.linkedin.com/in/darshil-parmar/
 Instead of getting data from the Spotify API, I will be getting data from the Paris Olympics 2024 API: https://data.paris2024.org/api/explore/v2.1/console
 The AWS Services that will be used are S3, AWS Glue (with AWS GlueCrawler), Amazon CloudWatch, AWS Lambda and Amazon Athena.
+The AWS Data Wrangler library will be used over pandas for the data transformation since we're working with AWS services.
 Terraform will be used to automate and manage the provisioning of AWS resources involved in the data pipeline.

 I started by authorizing and getting my hands on the data from the API